Checklist Before Waiving Coverage

-Some students already have adequate health insurance coverage through their parent’s health insurance plans, but many other students on our four Washington, D.C. campuses may lack coverage for a variety of reasons.
-The checklist below is designed to help students and parents evaluate the adequacy of their health insurance in relation to the special needs of students:
+Some students already have adequate health insurance coverage through their parent’s health insurance plans, but many other students on our four Washington, D.C. campuses may not.
+This checklist is designed to help evaluate the adequacy of other health insurance in relation to the special needs of students.

 Cost increases have caused many employers to adopt benefits through a health maintenance organization (HMO), preferred provider organization (PPO), or other managed care system.
 Some HMOs and PPOs limit access to non-emergency care to a specific geographic area.
-Students must have more than just emergency coverage while attending school.
+Students must have more than just emergency coverage while attending school in the D.C. metropolitan area.
 Adequate student coverage should provide full benefits for health care in the Washington area with an unlimited benefit maximum.
 For simple inexpensive tests, such as throat cultures or blood counts, HMO coverage often requires travel to an approved site.
+If you are uncertain about your benefits, request a Summary of Benefits and Coverage (SBC) from your insurance company.
+Link to the Premier Plan’s SBC (new window) for a comparison.
 Please refer to the Waiver Approval process for specific waiver requirements.

 Study Abroad and Worldwide Coverage